SAT (Site Acceptance Test)

 When should I use SAT (Site Acceptance Test)?

-SAT (Site Acceptance Test) is particularly useful in scenarios such as Manufacturing process control and automation and Quality control and inspection systems.
+SAT (Site Acceptance Test) is particularly useful in scenarios such as Installed I/O and loop verification and Sequence, interlock and alarm testing.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?